makersmansion/makersmansion/src/weekly/2022/week-25.md

 💬 "Choose your tomorrow but start today"

 It was 2003 when I built my 1st online product - a music store to sell my beats - right after I figured out that I'm not going to be a great music producer, I was average at best.
-And it was while designing and coding this store when I discovered that I can actually be great at it!
+And it was while designing and coding this website when I discovered that I can actually be great at it!

 See, I always knew I'm a maker, I just needed to find my craft.
 That's why today, 12 years later, I'm putting together [**MakersMansion.xyz**](https://makersmansion.xyz), a community for tech makers.

- **Makers Weekly** is the first brick that goes into the wall, a weekly newsletter that I'm publishing every Thursday morning, touching topics like tools, team culture, market and anything that's relevant to build better online products and services.
+ **Makers Weekly** is the first brick into the wall, a weekly newsletter that I publish every Thursday morning, touching topics like tools, team culture, market and anything that's relevant to build better online products and services.

  Consider subscribing if you're a designer, developer, product manager, marketeer, writer or startup founder.
 Let's dive in, makers!